Is Corporate IT Strategy Driving the Creation of ‘Bad’ Enterprise Software?

 One good example of this slide into mediocrity is the idea that it makes sense to manage supplier master data in a transactional system for raising purchase orders, or to use a sourcing tool for either of those activities.
 The only common thread is that they deal with suppliers but that’s about it.
 Still, it’s easy to miss when the “suite” dream is being sold to you.

 Corporate IT strategy needs to be thinking on different terms about their technology architecture.
 The future is an open ecosystem, its SAAS and it’s all about the details on the user experience.
-If corporations do that, they will start to see much better Enterprise Software being created because software providers will see it as a viable option and importantly, a financially beneficial one, to go deep into one problem.
+If corporations do that, they will start to see much better supplier master data management software being created because software providers will see it as a viable option and importantly, a financially beneficial one, to go deep into one problem.

 What’s your view?